 - A mobile hoist is either electric or manual and is wheel based.
 It can be moved and used in other classrooms as required.
-If you pay for it from furniture and equipment funding, it is your property as the board of trustees.
+If you pay for it from furniture and equipment funding, it is your property as the board.
 It is often a more flexible option because it is easy to move from the classroom to the personal care area.

 To get funding for a hoist for a student with learning support needs, you can apply:

 - for Ministry funding – if it meets our criteria, we will fund it as part of the Learning support property modification process

 - to the Ministry of Health for assistive equipment funding.

 For more information, go to furniture and equipment for students with special education needs.

-If you get a bathroom hoist funded through special education property modification funding, it comes with a standard sling.
+If you get a bathroom hoist funded through learning support property modification funding, it comes with a standard sling.
 However, some students may need a customised sling to meet their individual needs.